Due to COVID-19, the Spring 2020 season has been cancelled. Registration for Spring 2021 will open in September.

 Requirements for all Recreational Players

-In addition, recreational players are required to perform three(3) hours of Service Hours or buyout for $35.
+In addition, recreational players are required to perform three(3) hours of Club Service Hours or buyout for $50.

 RECREATIONAL PLAYER DEVELOPMENTAL PROGRAM

-The Appleton Soccer Club provides the AppleSeed Academy for 4 - 6 year olds.
-For 7-10 year old players, ASC offers two different programs, the ASC Receational Team or the ASC Momentum Academy.
+The NEW United Soccer Club provides the AppleSeed Academy for 4 - 6 year olds.
+For 7-10 year old players, NEW United offers two different programs, the NEW United Receational Team or the NEW United Momentum Academy.
 These development programs are for boys and girls age 5 - 10.
 It is designed to provide a solid technical soccer foundation for aspiring players.
 These programs will run for the length of the season and allow the players to work on their soccer skills over a longer period of time.
 The program will be conducted by skilled trainers who have years of experience both as players and coaches.
 They work with the volunteer coaches of the team.

 Frequently Asked Questions about the Recreational Program